Learning together, growing together

 Simon Fraser University is a founding employer partner of the Canadian Centre for Diversity and Inclusion (CCDI).
 CCDI helps employers effectively address the full picture of diversity, equity and inclusion within the workplace.

-Staff and faculty are also invited to attend free, in-person events as a part of the CCDI Community of Practice.
+- Free, in-person events as a part of the CCDI Community of Practice.

 Pride at Work Canada

 SFU is a regional partner with Pride at Work Canada, an organization that empowers employers to create workplaces that are inclusive of all gender expressions, gender identities and sexual orientations.
 The partnership includes staff and faculty access to free webinars focused on different aspects of LGBTQ2+ workplace inclusion.
 The webinars and in-person events can be accessed via the Pride at Work event calendar.

 Pride at Work Canada also offers LGBTQ2+ 101, an introductory course to help set the foundation for an LGBTQ2+-inclusive culture.
 SFU employees interested in taking the course can register using the code “SFU10” to receive a 10% discount.
 Employees may also be able to use Professional Development funds or work with their departments to have the cost of this training covered.

 National Centre for Faculty Development & Diversity (NCFDD)

 SFU has an institutional membership with NCFDD to support the academic and career goals of our faculty members, graduate students and post-docs.
 The NCFDD is an independent professional development organization dedicated to supporting academics throughout their careers by providing professional development, training, and mentoring resources.

 To activate your NCFDD account, please complete the following steps: